SINTEF-AppliedCompSci/MRST/README.md

 found in the two publications [A,B] in the "Cite" part of this README.

 The numerical examples accompanying this module are:
-* run1DCase.m
+* run1DCase.m,
-* run2DLeakageCase.m
+* run2DLeakageCase.m,
-* run2DRadialCase.m
+* run2DRadialCase.m, and
-* run3DCase.m
+* run3DCase.m.

 In addition, this module includes scripts to run the studies in [A,B].